 Zoonoses is the term applied to a grouping of diseases that are transferable from canine/feline to human.
 Basically, these fall into three groupings based on their means of transmission.
-This also groups them, ideally,in the means of treatment and control.
-The three groupings are as follows -spread through :1) urine or feces, 2) hair and skin contact, or 3)bites and scratches.
+This also groups them, ideally, in the means of treatment and control.
+The three groupings are as follows, spread through:

 Spread through Urine or Feces